avxsynth-testing/avxsynth-wiki/Using-KDevelop.md

 ##Install KDevelop
   1. Install Kdevelop using Ubuntu Software Center

-  1. Create a .gdbinit in your home directory containing this text (This is a fix for the debugger hanging on dlopen):
+  1. Create a .gdbinit file in your home directory containing the following text.
+This is a fix for the debugger hanging on dlopen.
-        * (for 64-bit Ubuntu)
+   * for 64-bit Ubuntu
           set env LD_PRELOAD /lib/x86_64-linux-gnu/libpthread.so.0
    * (for 32-bit Ubuntu)
           set env LD_PRELOAD /lib/i386-linux-gnu/libpthread.so.0

 ## Import and build AvxSynth